Mapei (rapper)

 Jacqueline Mapei Cummings (born December 20, 1983), is an American-Swedish rapper and singer, best known for her single "Don't Wait", which was released via Downtown Records in 2013.
 Her debut EP, The Cocoa Butter Diaries, was released in 2009 also via Downtown Records.
 Her debut album, Hey Hey, was released on September 23, 2014.

 History

 Early life

 Mapei was born in Providence, Rhode Island, but moved before she turned ten years old.
-She began splitting her time between America and Sweden after her Liberian mother and Swedish stepfather moved to Stockholm, living in Stockholm during the school year and returning to America for the summers.
+She began splitting her time between the US and Sweden after her Liberian mother and Swedish stepfather moved to Stockholm, living in Stockholm during the school year and returning to the US for the summers.
 She moved to Brooklyn at age eighteen, working as a bartender in a Swedish restaurant in New York's Chinatown neighborhood.
 She stayed for three years, taking in the local scene for a period before deciding to return to Sweden and immerse herself in Stockholm's pop scene.